 I’m a sucker for salty snacks, but self-control around them has never been my strong suit.
 So a big pan of seasoned nuts…that’s just a bellyache waiting to happen.

-Enter these perfectly-portioned rosemary cashews.
-The small batch recipe makes just 1 cup of salty flavored nuts!
+Enter these sweet and salty rosemary cashews.
+The small-batch recipe makes just 1 cup of flavored nuts.

 They’re lightly sweetened and mildly spicy.
 But it’s the abundance of fresh rosemary that makes them taste extra special.